saltstack/salt-windows-msi/README.md

 This project creates a Salt Minion msi installer using [WiX][WiXId].

 ##Requirements##
-- Windows 7, Windows Server 2008, or higher
+- Windows XP, Windows Server 2008, or higher
+- .Net 2.0, or higher
 - Windows Server 2008 requires the VC++ 2008 MFC Redistributable (see <a href=https://github.com/saltstack/salt-windows-msi/pull/12> PR #12</a>)

 ##Features##